MagicGome/HG-BPFR/README.md

 # HG-BPFR
-The source code of HG-BOFR
+The source code of HG-BPFR will be released this week.